eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 Valid values are finite durations with an explicit unit or the keyword 'inf' for infinity.
 Recognised units: ns, us, ms, s, min, hr, day.

 The default value is: "1 s".

-#### //CycloneDDS/Domain/Internal/AuxiliaryBandwidthLimit
-Text

-This element specifies the maximum transmit rate of auxiliary traffic not bound to a specific channel, such as discovery traffic, as well as auxiliary traffic related to a certain channel if that channel has elected to share this global AuxiliaryBandwidthLimit.
-Bandwidth limiting uses a leaky bucket scheme.
-The default value "inf" means Cyclone DDS imposes no limitation, the underlying operating system and hardware will likely limit the maximum transmit rate.

-The default value is: "inf".

 #### //CycloneDDS/Domain/Internal/BuiltinEndpointSet